-This peaceful canal travels through the countryside, barely touching a village in the whole of its 22-mile length.
+Although it is named for Ashby-de-la-Zouch, the canal never reached the town.
+It winds peacefully through the countryside for almost the whole of its 22-mile length.
 Hedgerows and reeds add to a green landscape, rich in wildlife, including herons, kingfishers and moorhens.

 Coarse fish species include bream, roach, chub and pike.
 From Snarestone to Carlton Bridge, the canal is a Site of Special Scientific Interest, supporting aquatic plant life and several varieties of dragonfly.